 | Video understanding | Yes | No |

-Claude's approach is different.
-Anthropic focused on making the core conversation experience better rather than adding features.
-Claude's responses tend to be more thoughtful, less robotic, and more willing to say "I don't know" instead of making something up.
-Whether that tradeoff matters depends on what you use AI for.
+Claude's approach has not changed philosophically.
+Anthropic keeps investing in the core conversation and in agentic work rather than consumer features.
+Sonnet 5 and Fable 5 both run adaptive thinking, deciding how long to reason based on the task.
+Claude's responses still tend to be more careful, less padded, and more willing to say "I don't know" instead of making something up.

 Coding

 I have used both for production code across React, Python, and Node.js projects.
-The honest answer: they are close enough that your choice should depend on workflow, not code quality.
+The honest answer: in the same price class they are close enough that your choice should depend on workflow, not code quality.

 | Coding metric | ChatGPT | Claude |